First Liberian Civil War: Background

 Samuel Doe with US Secretary of Defense Caspar W. Weinberger outside of the Pentagon in 1982.

 Samuel Doe takes power in coup (1980)

-In 1980, Samuel Doe took power in a popular rebellion against the Liberian Government, becoming the first Liberian President of non Americo-Liberian descent.
+In 1980, Samuel Doe took power in a popular rebellion against the Liberian Government, becoming the first native Liberian President.
 Doe was a member of the Krahn ethnic group.
 Doe established a military regime called the People's Redemption Council and enjoyed support from Liberian ethnic groups who were denied power since the founding of Liberia in 1847.

 Any hope that Doe would improve the way Liberia was run was put aside as he quickly clamped down on opposition, fueled by his paranoia of a counter-coup attempt against him.
 As promised, Doe held elections in 1985 and won the presidency by just enough of a margin to avoid a runoff.
 However, international monitors condemned this election as fraudulent.

 Coup attempt by Thomas Quiwonkpa (November 1985)

 In 1985, Thomas Quiwonkpa, the former Commanding General of the Armed Forces of Liberia, whom Doe had demoted and forced to flee the country, attempted to overthrow Doe's regime from neighbouring Sierra Leone.
 The coup attempt failed and Quiwonkpa was killed and allegedly eaten.
 His body was publicly exhibited on the grounds of the Executive Mansion in Monrovia soon after his death.